olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 $ bsub submit_cuda.lsf
 ```

-You can check the status of your job with the `jobstat` command.
+You can check the status of your job with the `jobstat -u <username>` command.
 Once your job has completed, you can view the results in the output file named `add_vec_cuda.JOBID`

 ```
 $ cat add_vec_cuda.JOBID